 For us that means... through consistent and substantive contribution to class discussion over the semester, students will construct a group framework for understanding the history of leisure, amusements, circuses and carnivals in American culture.
-Students demonstrate effective written communication in labs and papers, and effective oral communication on the radio project and at the FYE Poster Event
+Students demonstrate effective written communication in labs and papers, and effective oral communication in class discussions and on the podcast project.